 Compressed air that comes from industrial air compressors is really not suitable for breathing.
 Industrial air compressors have lubrication within their systems along with pulling in other contaminants in the air.

-Some of that lubrication and contaminants can get into the air stream within the system, into the tank, and then also into the airlines heading towards the outlet.
+Some of that lubrication and contaminants can get into the air stream within the system, into the tank, and then also into the airlines heading toward the outlet.
 Therefore, it is important you do not breathe this air as it can be very dangerous to your health.

 Yes, certain air compressors can be used as standalone compressors or integrated with a ventilator.
 In this case, no storage tank would be used to avoid bacterial infection whilst a solenoid valve and dryer assembly are imperative.

-For example, oil-free piston compressors are capable of delivering dry medical grade quality compressed air.
+For example, oil-free piston compressors are capable of delivering dry medical-grade quality compressed air.

 Yes, almost all compressed air systems call for a clean supply of air.
 Therefore, filters are certainly required in order to deliver this.

 They may be able to handle a small amount of particulates or vapors, but not a large amount.
-Both these particulates and vapors will be capable of damaging not only your air compressor system, but the end use tools and potentially yourselves.
+Both these particulates and vapors will be capable of damaging not only your air compressor system but the end-use tools and potentially yourselves.

-1. A coalescing filter that removes liquid oil droplets from the air flow
+1. A coalescing filter that removes liquid oil droplets from the airflow

-3. An activated carbon filter that removes the oil vapor and aerosols from the air flow
+3. An activated carbon filter that removes the oil vapor and aerosols from the airflow

-4. A final filter that will remove any remaining solid particulates in the air flow
+4. A final filter that will remove any remaining solid particulates in the airflow

 If you have any questions or comments about breather air filters for compressors then please comment below with a photo if applicable so that someone may help!